Benefits of eating sesame seeds plus potential risks and side effects

 A sesame allergy can cause a severe allergic reaction and a person will need immediate medical attention if they have symptoms of severe allergic reaction which can include: swollen throat, a tight feeling in the chest, wheezing, difficulty breathing, flushed skin, feeling dizzy, nausea, vomiting, diarrhea.

 Good to know: Many people treat sesame seeds as nuts.
 Sesame seeds aren’t nuts.
-The reason for this is the presence of similar allergenic proteins and chemicals which are also found in nuts.
+The reason for this is the presence of similar allergenic proteins and chemicals that are also found in nuts.
 If you are allergic to some types of nuts you should speak with your doctor about sesame seeds.

 Eating sesame seeds